 The submission is on behalf of a number of US media outlets, including the Los Angeles Times, the New York Times and MacMillan (US), as well as Human Rights Watch, Global Witness US and Greenpeace International.

-redress to anyone whose reputation is falsely or unfairly damaged.
+offering redress to anyone whose reputation is falsely or unfairly damaged.
 Yet our inquiry has shown that the law as it stands is hindering the free exchange of ideas and information.
-We repeatedly encountered the same concerns, expressed by lawyers, publishers,
+We repeatedly encountered the same concerns, expressed by

 In response to their concerns, which are set out below, we offer the following recommendations to restore the balance between free speech and reputation: